KRCB (TV): Construction

 KRCB began broadcasting on December 2, 1984, providing service to more than a million people, including many in the North Bay that could not receive KQED from San Francisco.
 One local child wrote a thank you to the new station, containing 35 cents and a handwritten card claiming, "Now I can get Sesame Street."
 The length of time it took to put the station on the air left its finances in a precarious condition: it had to nearly immediately refinance its studios to raise money that would count as matching funds for its original 1982 grant.
-Where it had once proposed 15 hours a week of local programs, it was airing short interstitial items instead.
+Where it had once proposed 13 hours a week of local programs, it was airing short interstitial items instead.
 However, its local programming steadily grew over the next several years.
 This was a service not matched by KQED, though the San Francisco public station continued to have a far wider base of support and a far larger operating budget.
 In Sonoma, Marin, and Napa counties alone, KQED had some 12,000 members in 1988; KRCB had 2,800 members in total.
-The station also struggled with poor placement on local cable systems.
+The station also struggled with poor placement on local cable systems; some subscribers needed converter boxes to tune in KRCB, making it less available.

+Growth

 In 1991, KRCB obtained a construction permit to launch a new radio station at 91.1 MHz after a religious group that had held such a permit failed to put its station on the air.
 It would provide the first English-language public radio station for the area.
 KRCB-FM began broadcasting on September 1, 1994.
 By 1997, KRCB was a member of the PBS Program Differentiation Plan, only airing about 25 percent of the network schedule with most shows on an eight-day delay from when they aired on KQED.

-Growth

 KRCB debuted on the Comcast cable system in San Francisco in 2003, the first time it had been broadcast there.
 In 2004, it acquired the land on which it was located from the city of Rohnert Park after it faced a budget crunch; the city sold the site of Rohnert Park Stadium for development and the adjacent KRCB site to the station.

-KRCB began digital telecasting in late 2003, participating in a pilot program to use bandwidth to provide internet service to households in rural Sonoma County; shut down its analog signal, over UHF channel 22, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+KRCB began digital telecasting in late 2003, participating in a pilot program to use bandwidth to provide internet service to households in rural Sonoma County.
+It shut down its analog signal, over UHF channel 22, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 23 to channel 22.